vdsukhov/python-intro-course/chapters/variable_and_data_types.md

 In my opinion, the section about comparison operators is highly important.
 While it is obvious when dealing with real numbers, there will be times when you need to compare other types of objects, such as genes for example.
 In such cases, it is important to find a way to map your object to real numbers to make comparison possible.
 For instance, when comparing genes, you may need to consider the number of nucleotides that make them up, or the value expression, depending on the task at hand.
 ```

 ## Precedence of Operators
-Ok, we took a look on some operations separately.
-In reality often we need to combine them in more complex way.
-To do so we should remember about precedence of operators.
+Okay, we have looked at some operations separately.
+In reality, we often need to combine them in a more complex way.
+To do this, we need to remember the precedence of operators.
 The following table summarizes the operator precedence from highest to lowest:
 ````{card}
 ```{list-table} Precedence of Operators
 :header-rows: 1